 I ran into this kind of dilemma in 2015 when facing a move 2,600 miles from California to Georgia, which requires rabies vaccines in all dogs and cats.
 Rabies vaccines are also required in many of the states we drove through along the way.
 In that instance, we consulted with our trusted veterinarian, and based on her input, had all six of our cats vaccinated for rabies.

 Unfortunately, there is no one answer that would be applicable to all cats, but with a better understanding of the facts, you can work with your own veterinarian to work out a vaccination scheme that will provide the safest protection for your cat.

 How Do Vaccines Protect my Cat?

 Vaccines do not inject a miraculous shield against disease.
 They work by fooling the body into thinking it is threatened, thereby stimulating the body's own defense system into producing antibodies to fight off the invader.
-Vaccines are made from either killed viruses or weakened viruses (modified live or MLV), and can be given individually, although some serums are often given as a group (multivalent), e.g. the "3-Way," or FRCP.
+Vaccines are made from either killed viruses or live viruses that have been altered to not cause disease (modified live or MLV), and can be given individually, although some serums are often given as a group (multivalent), e.g. the "3-Way," or FVRCP.

-Vaccines are most commonly given by injection, although several new intranasal vaccines have been developed, which are recommended where available.
+Vaccines are most commonly given by injection, although several new intranasal vaccines have been developed.